markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **Important:** We're using lowercase for our filenames.
 Syntax matters! `index.html` would be an entirely different file than `Index.html`.

 Unlike directories, which are made using `mkdir`, we use `touch` for files.
 Here, we've just made two new files: a text file and an HTML file.
-Well, you know what... we don't really need that text file, after all, so let's go ahead and delete it:
+Well, you know what... we don't really need that text file, after all, so let's go ahead and (permanently) remove it:

 ```bash
 rm hello.txt